 Your pool can become cloudy for various reasons but most of the time, the environment has a huge part in it.
 The weather, birds, people entering your pool, even the sun can add impurities to the water and make it look cloudy.
 Adding too many chemicals to your pool can also affect the aspect of the water as the pH, alkalinity or chlorine levels get too high.
 Not running the pool filter enough during the day or the filter not working properly can also cause the water to become cloudy.
 Regardless the reason, what matter are the solutions you find.

-If the unpleasant aspect of this water isn’t enough to convince you that you shouldn’t get in it, then the explanations that we will give you about the dangers of swimming in such water surely will.
+If the unpleasant aspect of this water is not enough to convince you that you shouldn’t get in it, then the explanations that we will give you about the dangers of swimming in such water surely will.

 The main reason why such problem occurs is because the water is contaminated with bacteria, dirt, and other types of debris and harmful particles.
 If you don’t want to spend your entire life treating urinary tract infections that keep recurring, you definitely have to stay away from such water.
 E. coli is the most common presence in pools that have cloudy water, causing you to become a lot more susceptible to the unpleasant infections.
 All that it takes is for you to catch a single infection and you will suffer dire consequences for a long time.